wp-plugins/rencontre/readme.txt

 *Implement*

 The plugin works with a widget that uses the entire width of the page.
 You must create this widget area if it does not exist.

+Members connect and register with the WordPress connection system. wp_loginout and register link should be in the theme.

 For visitors not connected, you can view thumbnails and small profile of the last registered members using the shortcode [rencontre_libre] or php `<?php if(!is_user_logged_in()) Rencontre::f_ficheLibre(); ?>`